PrimCargo693208/MinecraftProfileGetter/README.md

 1. Start the file `start.bat`
 2. Enter the player name
-3. Press Enter to restart or enter "exit" and press Enter to exit the programm.
+3. Press Enter to restart or enter "exit" and press Enter to exit the program.

 ### RAW